bravemaster3/Extracting_ERA5_Grib_Python/README.md

-# Extracting_ERA5_Grib_Python
+# Extracting_ERA5_Grib using Python
 This is a simple code for extracting data from ERA5 grib file. in this example, blh was extracted.